noampetrank/Ubuntu-Setup-Scripts/README.md

 6. Setup Android Studio
 6.1.
 Open android studio by executing `/opt/android-studio/bin/studio.sh`
 6.2.
 Let the setup process finish with default values
 6.3.
-After finishing, on the main window press Configure -> SDK Manager
-6.4.
-In the first tab (SDK Platforms)
-6.4.1.
-Press the checkbox at the bottom that says "Show Package Details"
-6.4.2.
-Select Android SDK Platform 28, 26, 25, 23
-6.4.3.
-Select Sources for Android 25
-6.5.
-In the second tab (SDK Tools)
-6.5.1.
-Select CMake, LLDB, Android Emulator, Android SDK Platform-Tools, Android SDK Tools, NDK, Support Repository with all its sub-nodes
-6.5.2.
-Press the checkbox at the bottom that says "Show Package Details"
-6.5.3.
-Select Android SDK Build-Tools 24.0.1, 25.0.3, 26.0.2, 27.0.3, 28.0.3
-6.6.
-Press OK, accept, and wait for the long download to finish
-6.7.
 Build BugaRpcSoLoader
-6.7.1.
+6.3.1.
 Go to File -> Open -> `~/device_communication/android/BugaRpcSoLoader`
-6.7.2.
+6.3.2.
 Wait for sync to finish.
 If Android Studio requests to install something, do it.
-6.7.3.
+6.3.3.
 Go to File -> Sync Project with Gradle Files.
 Make sure the process finishes without errors.
-6.7.4.
+6.3.4.
 Make sure you can compile the project in Android Studio - click on the green hammer.
-6.8.
+6.4.
 Build smart_ep_demo
-6.8.1.
+6.4.1.
 Go to File -> Open -> `~/mobileproduct/android_apps/smart_ep_demo`
-6.8.2.
+6.4.2.
 Wait for sync to finish.
 If Android Studio requests to install something, do it.
-6.8.3.
+6.4.3.
 Go to File -> Sync Project with Gradle Files.
 Make sure the process finishes without errors.
-6.8.4.
+6.4.4.
 Make sure you can compile the project in Android Studio - click on the green hammer.
 7. Make sure you can export a version `./make.py android -x some_directory` from `~/mobileproduct/` directory.
 8. Open CLion and update the compiler settings to be as following: